General Voting Information

 Party Affiliation Changes

-When an elector seeks to change his or her party affiliation they shall notify his or her supervisor of elections or other, voter registration official by using a signed voter registration application or written notice that contains the elector's date of birth or voter registration number.
+You can change your party affiliation by any signed written notice such as a voter registration application.
+It must include your date of birth or voter registration number.
 All party changes for a primary election must be made by the registration deadline which is 29 days before the primary election.
 For a general election, a party change can be made at any time.

 Voting at the PollsBack